Lucile Marie Hoerr Charles Papers

 Scope and arrangement

-The collection contains various writings of Dr. Charles's, including an article on the theatre in Moscow (1935-1936); a report containing suggestions for the establishment of a Drama Department at New College, Columbia University; an article "Drama Among Primitives and in our Schools;" and an account of Dr. Charles's battle with Gullain-Barre disease (1961).
+Dr. Charles's writings are also part of this collection.
+Among these writings include an article on the theatre in Moscow (1935-1936); a report containing suggestions for the establishment of a Drama Department at New College, Columbia University; an article "Drama Among Primitives and in our Schools;" and an account of Dr. Charles's battle with Gullain-Barre disease (1961).

 Various materials from East Carolina College include a copy of the pageant commemorating the first fifty years of East Carolina College; a mock-up from the News and Observer on the "Little Normal School that Grew Up" (1958); minutes from an English Department meeting (1963); course outline and class notes; student examinations from an acting and interpretation course (1961); photographs from two East Carolina productions, "Alice in Wonderland" (1950) and "Our Town" (1951); and a history of dramatics at East Carolina College (1946-1953).

-Miscellaneous items include materials from the Teachers College Summer Session in Theatre at Yale University (1940); programs from European theatres; play and radio scripts; information on the Chinese theatre and the Chinese actor Mei-Lan-Fang (1930); and assorted newspaper and magazine clippings.
+Other items include materials from the Teachers College Summer Session in Theatre at Yale University (1940); programs from European theatres; play and radio scripts; information on the Chinese theatre and the Chinese actor Mei-Lan-Fang (1930); assorted newspaper and magazine clippings and publications such as the two compilations from the WPA Federal Theatre Project (English Miracle, Morality, and Mystery Plays and Plays for Marionette Theatre.)

 Administrative information